UnluckyMirco/A-Large-Dataset-to-Enhance-Skin-Cancer-Classification-with-Transformer-Based-DNN/LD_creation/README.md

 - Place all renamed folders into a single directory named `Skin_Lesions_Datasets`.

 ### 3. Download the CSV File
+Download the metadata  file from this GitHub repository:
+- `LARGE_DATASET_METADATA.csv` for the original version of Large Dataset.
+- `LARGE_DATASET_METADATA_noDuplicateNevus.csv` for the version of Large Dataset without duplicate images in the class NV.
-Download the `LARGE_DATASET_METADATA.csv` file from this GitHub repository.
-This file contains the metadata for the images needed to create the Large Dataset.
+These files contain the metadata for the images needed to create the Large Dataset.
 Make sure to save the CSV file in a location where you can easily reference its path later.

 ### 4. Run the Python Script
 - Once the datasets are organized, run the `large_dataset_creation.py` script.
 - The script will filter the images based on the specifications from our paper and generate the final Large Dataset.
   During the execution, you will be prompted to input the following three paths:
-  - The path to the LARGE_DATASET_METADATA.csv file you just downloaded.
+  - The path to the metadata csv file you just downloaded.
   - The path to the folder  `Skin_Lesions_Datasets` where the ZIP/RAR datasets are located.
   - The path to the output folder where the extracted images will be saved.